-- Keeping Children Safe in Education 2019

-- Working Together to Safeguard Children 2018

-- Disqualification under the Childcare Act 2006; effective 31st August 2018

-- Prevent Duty Guidance 2015

-- The Prevent Duty; Departmental advice for schools and childcare providers 2015

-- What to do if you're worried a child is being abused: Advice for Practitioners 2015

-- Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018

-- Sexual violence and sexual harassment between children in schools and colleges 2018

-- UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people

-- Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation

-- Teacher Standards 2012

-- Guidance for safer working practice for adults who work with children and young people in education settings 2019

-- Halton Children and Young People Safeguarding Partnership Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html

-- 1.11 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children:

-- Whistleblowing Policy

-- Staff Conduct and Professional Behaviour Policy

-- Safer Recruitment Policy

-- Behaviour and Anti-Bullying Policy

-- First Aid / Medical Care Policy

-- Attendance Policy

-- Sex and Relationships Policy

-- E-Safety / Acceptable Use of ICT Policy

-- Educational Visits

-- Health and Safety Policy

-- Addressing Peer on Peer abuse, including Sexual Violence and Sexual Harassment between Children

-- Personal and Intimate Care Policy

-- Violence in a School Setting Policy
+- Keeping Children Safe in Education 2020 - Working Together to Safeguard Children 2018 - Disqualification under the Childcare Act 2006; effective 31st August 2018 - Prevent Duty Guidance 2015 - The Prevent Duty; Departmental advice for schools and childcare providers 2015 - What to do if you're worried a child is being abused: Advice for Practitioners 2015 - Information sharing; Advice for Practitioners providing safeguarding services to children, young people, parents and carers 2018 - Sexual violence and sexual harassment between children in schools and colleges 2018 - UKCISS Sexting in Schools and Colleges; Responding to incidents and safeguarding young people - Child sexual exploitation: Definition and a guide for practitioners, local leaders and decision makers working to protect children from child sexual exploitation - Teacher Standards 2012 - Guidance for safer working practice for adults who work with children and young people in education settings 2019 - Covid-19: Safeguarding in schools, colleges and other providers (2020) - Halton Children and Young People Safeguarding Partnership Pan-Cheshire Multi-Agency Safeguarding Children Procedures www.proceduresonline.com/pancheshire/halton/index.html - 2.2 This policy should be viewed alongside the following school policies which have relevance to safeguarding and promoting the welfare of children: - Whistleblowing Policy - Staff Behaviour Policy / Code of Conduct - Safer Recruitment and Retention Policy - Behaviour Policy - Anti-Bullying Policy - Use of Physical Intervention / Restraint Policy - First Aid / Medications Policy / Intimate Care Policy - Drugs and Substance Misuse Policy

-- Anti-Drugs Policy - 1.12 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
+- Attendance / Children Missing Education Policy - Sex and Relationships Education - E-Safety / Acceptable Use Policy - Educational Visits - Health and Safety Policy - 2.3 Safeguarding is everybody's responsibility and, as such, this policy applies to all staff and volunteers working in the school.
 An allegation, disclosure or suspicion of abuse, or an expression of concern about abuse, could be made to any member of staff, not just those with a teaching or welfare-related role.
-Similarly, any member of staff may observe or suspect an incident of abuse. - 1.13 This policy applies to all staff (including paid staff and volunteers, permanent / temporary / ancillary / supply contracts), governors and students on placement. - 1.14 This policy replaces Safeguarding/Child Protection Policy 2018/19 and is reviewed on an annual basis.
+Similarly, any member of staff may observe or suspect an incident of abuse. - 2.4 This policy applies to all staff (including paid staff and volunteers, permanent / temporary / ancillary / supply contracts), governors and students on placement. - 2.5 This policy replaces 2019-20 Safeguarding and Child Protection Policy and is reviewed on an annual basis.

-2.0 DEFINITIONS
+3.0 Definitions

-2.1 Child
+3.1 Child